AlecAivazis/survey/README.md

 }
 ```

-Validators can be passed to `survey.AskOne` by using `survey.WithValidator`:
+Validators can be provided with `survey.WithValidator`:

 ```golang
 color := ""